 I spoke with Hye-Ryeon Lee PhD, the co-founder and COO of ImpriMed.
 Here is a summary of what I learned.

-What happens at their lab?
 There, the cancer cells are uniformly spread into a two-dimensional array of small wells.
-Different drugs are then applied to the wells using a technology that deposits appropriate amounts of different drug in a very precise way.
+Different drugs are deposited in the wells in a very precise way.

 They determine the sensitivity of cancer cells to different drugs by waiting and measuring how many cells survive.
 More cells die, the more effective the drug is for that particular dog’s cancer cells.